annotation/text-fabric/tf/docs/about/annotate.md

 *   to call the `tf.dataset.modify` function **or**
 *   work in a Jupyter notebook and use the entity data in whatever way you like.

-In the futureI intend to broaden the concept of data module to modules that introduce new node types.
+In the future I intend to broaden the concept of data module to modules that introduce new node types.
 In order to do that I have to write code for Text-Fabric to include the module data in the existing `otype` and `oslots` features and, most of all, to generate adapted computed features such as `__levup__` and `__levdown__`.